Travis Mulraine

-Travis Mulraine (born 2 May 1977) is a Trinidad and Tobago football coach and former player.
+Travis Mulraine (born 2 May 1977) is a Trinidadian football coach and former player.

 Early and personal life

 Born in Laventille, Mulraine attended Queen's Royal College.

 Club career

 Mulraine played as a midfielder for Joe Public, San Jose Earthquakes, D.C.
 United, W Connection, San Juan Jabloteh, Caledonia AIA and Fredericksburg Hotspur.

-In 2000 he was drafted by the San Jose Earthquakes in the first round of the 2000 Major League Soccer SuperDraft as the 8th overall pick.
+In 2000 he was drafted by the San Jose Earthquakes in the first round of the 2000 Major League Soccer SuperDraft as the eighth overall pick.
 After being released by San Jose Earthquakes on 13 March 2001 he signed for D.C.
 United the next day.
 He was waived 14 days later in a pre-season roster reduction.

-In November 2001 he underwent a 5-day trial wirh German club Union Berlin.
+In November 2001 he underwent a five-day trial with German club Union Berlin.
 He initially retired from football after the 2008 season, before returning to former club San Juan Jabloteh in July 2009, taking up a role as a player-coach, before becoming player-coach at Caledonia AIA in February 2010.
 In 2012 he became a player-coach at Fredericksburg Hotspur.